How To Turn Your Backyard Into A Medicine Chest

 While boosting immune health is an obvious benefit, that’s not the only way oregano can help fight inflammation.

 Oregano also contains beta-caryophyllene (BCP), which has been indicated to help fight inflammation across several channels.
-Further research may support the use of E-BCP in the treatment of conditions like osteoporosis and arteriosclerosis as well as metabolic syndrome.
+Further research may support the use of E-BCP to help with blood sugar, as well as bone and heart health.

 Oregano, like rosemary and sage is quite hardy and relatively easy to grow.
 Here’s a video giving you some pointers on growing it.